South Kensington

-Renting property in South Kensington, SW7
+Renting property in South Kensington, London SW7

-Why rent in South Kensington?
+Why rent property in South Kensington?

 South Kensington which occupies the SW7 postcode area, is located south of Hyde Park and is sandwiched between the larger Kensington area to the west and the trendy Chelsea to the south.